masoodahmadonline/parse-aggregate-from-csv/README.md

-# temp2019-07-25
+# Required:

-Required: these four sources aggregated in order to produce stats for each project.
+These four sources aggregated in order to produce stats for each project.
 Think along the lines of a SQL Join.
 It downloads the zip file containing the CSV files (from here) and parses them;
 It aggregates the given data;
 It outputs the project list containing the following fields: